Skip to main content

 A Day of Welcome began in 2019 as a local initiative for schools in Norfolk, that helps to build a culture of welcome and understanding for people seeking sanctuary.
-Each year, we’ve managed to gain an increasing amount of interest and now, in its fifth year, we’re very proud to see A Day of Welcome being celebrated in schools right across East Anglia, and as far afield as the North of England and Cardiff.
+Each year, we’ve managed to gain an increasing amount of interest and now, in its sixth year, we’re very proud to see A Day of Welcome being

-Our bank of resources provides schools with a variety of activities and lesson plans that are suitable for children and young people, ranging from KS1 to KS4.
-The historical inspiration for some of our content was the story of the Kinder Transport, which saw refugee children brought to the UK by train to escape Nazi Germany.
-We also provide resources specifically designed for schools in Norfolk, Cambridgeshire, Suffolk, Essex, West Yorkshire and Wales that share each county’s little-known history of refugee migration, and this is an area we are developing year on year.
+Each year, we provide schools with a variety of activities and lesson plans that are suitable for children and young people, ranging from KS1 to KS4.
+The historical inspiration for some of our content were the stories of the Kinder Transport, which saw refugee children brought to the UK by train to escape Nazi

 Jake Rose-Brown, Norfolk Schools of Sanctuary Lead